 - Plastic squeeze bottle

+Begin by prepping your workspace.
+Place all your materials and ingredients on a plastic tray or bin.
 Make certain to use a large plastic tray as there will be liquid overflow out of the container.
+This will contain any spills or messes, allowing kids to enjoy the fizzing reaction without worrying about cleanup.

-Place 1 TBSP Baking soda into each cup.
-Add a few drops of food coloring over this (5 drops)
+Prepare the dye solutions by placing 1 TBLSP of Baking soda into each cup.
+You’ll need one container for each color you want to use.
+Add a few drops of food coloring over this (5 drops).

 You’ll have beautiful and bright-colored Easter eggs for wonderful decorations!